 What Is Dignity?

-The Eureka Moment — And the Unraveling
+The Eureka Moment

 I had a eureka moment when I first learned the UN's definition of dignity — inalienable, inherent, belonging to every person simply because they exist.
 It was elegant.
 Suddenly, things clicked.
 Why the world became more peaceful after 1948.
 How international law was built.
 How wildly different nations agreed to coexist.
 How globalization accelerated — not just through trade, but through a shared moral vocabulary that made cooperation possible.